userdend/euls-client/README.md

-# Repository Name
+# euls-client

-Brief description: [Provide a concise overview of what your project does]
+Brief description: Discover and manage lecture schedules effortlessly for students at University Malaysia Sabah.

 ## Table of Contents
 1. [Introduction](#introduction)